HuachenZH/weepyweepies/devLog.md

   - root cause is the range of array.
 I scale it to 0~1 then it works

+## To improve / future work
+- the dictionary of doppel, more levels, more accurate presentation
+- code structure
+- use tqdm
+- optimize memory usage
+- output gif

 to resume:
 try to make the plot more beautiful.
 After that, i will restart image processing